canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2018_Iglesias_thalamic_HCP278_reconstruction/README.md

-A direct comparison of regions, grouped by the above equivalence relationships reveals rough colocalization of ROIs across this HCP278 atlas and Morel's, but also substantial differences in many cases.
+A direct comparison of regions, grouped by the above equivalence relationships reveals rough colocalization of ROIs across this HCP278 atlas and Morel's, but also substantial differences in many cases, particularly in the case of subdivisions of the pulvinar, the location of the lateral posterior nucleus, and the extent of the central lateral nucleus.

 ![Left Thalamus (sagital)](html/compare_with_morel_01.png)
 ![Left Thalamus (coronal)](html/compare_with_morel_03.png)